Greville Wynne: Early life

-MI6 and later life
+MI6

 In November 1960, Wynne was recruited by MI6 and asked to make a sales trip to Moscow, where he made contact with Oleg Penkovsky, a high-ranking GRU officer.
 Penkovsky had made earlier offers to spy for the West.
 Wynne later became an intermediary and courier for Penkovsky, smuggling top-secret Soviet intelligence to London on return from his frequent trips to the USSR.

 Wynne's and Penkovsky's espionage activities were discovered by the KGB.
 Both men were arrested in November 1962, around the time of the Cuban Missile Crisis.
 Wynne and Penkovsky each pleaded guilty on 7 May 1963 and were sentenced four days later.
 Wynne was sentenced to eight years in prison.
 Penkovsky was sentenced to death and executed by firing squad, though Wynne believed he died by suicide in prison.

 Wynne was held at the Lubyanka.
 In April 1964, amid British concerns for his deteriorating health, Wynne was released in exchange for the Soviet spy Konon Molody (also known as Gordon Lonsdale).

+Later life and death

 After his release, Wynne returned to his business career.
-He and his wife Sheila divorced, and Wynne became estranged from his son and only child, Andrew.
-In 1970 Wynne married Johanna Herma Van Buren.
-The couple separated a few years before his death but were still legally married when he died.
+He and his wife Sheila divorced and he became estranged from his son and only child, Andrew.
+In 1970, Wynne married Johanna Herma Van Buren.
+They separated a few years before his death but were still legally married when he died.

 On 23 May 1966, he appeared as himself in an episode of the American television series To Tell the Truth, receiving two of four possible votes.

 Wynne struggled with depression and alcoholism in the aftermath of imprisonment.
 He died of throat cancer at the Cromwell Hospital in London on 28 February 1990, aged 70.

 Questions over pre-Penkovsky MI5 work

 Later in life, Wynne wrote two books about his work for British intelligence: The Man from Moscow (1967) and The Man from Odessa (1981).
 In these books, Wynne claimed to have been recruited by MI5 as early as the Second World War, long before his work with Penkovsky.
 Historians question this account.
-The authors of The Spy Who Saved the World wrote, “He [Wynne] had no previous intelligence experience or training.”
+The authors of The Spy Who Saved the World wrote that Wynne "had no previous intelligence experience or training."
 Others have made similar assessments, stating that Wynne was a civilian at the time of his recruitment by MI6 in 1960.